Get involved. Volunteer at the Clackamas County Jail.

-Every day, the Clackamas County Jail relies on volunteers to help inmates transition back into society so they become productive citizens in the community.
+Every day, the Clackamas County Jail relies on volunteers to help adults in custody transition back into society so they become productive citizens in the community.

 Volunteers offer their time, talents and indispensable professional expertise to help our Jail Division is to achieve its mission.